 [SEE HOW I GOT BETTER FROM A RECENT FLARE]

-Update Sept 2018 – I went through a recent Hashi's flare so I shared how I first used a Whole30 to try to stop it and then AIP (Autoimmune Paleo) to completely get over it.
+Update Sept 2019 – I went through a big Hashi's flare in 2018 so I shared how I first used a Whole30 to try to stop it and then AIP (Autoimmune Paleo) to completely get over it.
 You can see the Whole30 Series starting here and the AIP one starting here (it's mostly on YouTube right now though (see the AIP Playlist), as I'm still working on getting it onto the blog).
+Plus my Sept 2019 Update 1 year later.
 Here's the first video though that started it all:

 Subscribe to my YouTube Channel to make sure you get to see all my videos (what I eat, how I'm doing with my Hashi's flare, what I do to keep it under control, living with an autoimmune disease, and more).